The 13-Storey Treehouse: Plot

-A doorbell rings; however, the duo discovered it was Jill, who had saw Silky.
+A doorbell rings; however, the duo discovered it was Jill, who had seen Silky.
 Andy confessed that it was Silky but Terry turned her into a canary.
 But Jill was glad and thanks Terry.

 However, Andy is still upset with how he and Terry haven't got their book done, but Terry suggests that they write what happened that day.
 They write the events up and with the help of Jill in a Santa-like sleigh, get their book to Mr Big Nose for it to be published.

 Sequels

 The book has spawned a series of sequels, each of them adding 13 stories and new characters, as well as continuing the use of meta and absurdist humor.
-The series concluded with the 13th entry, the 169 Storey Treehouse.
+The series concluded with the 13th entry, the 169-Storey Treehouse.